awslabs/aws-encryption-sdk-specification/framework/required-encryption-context-cmm.md

 ## Overview

-Expected Encryption Context Cryptographic Materials Manager (CMM) is a built-in CMM to add additional controls for Encryption Context.
+Required Encryption Context Cryptographic Materials Manager (CMM) is a built-in CMM to add additional controls for Encryption Context.

 This CMM can be configured with a set of [encryption context](./structures.md#encryption-context) keys.